ansys/grantami-recordlists/doc/source/user_guide/index.rst

 necessarily need be in the same table or database.
 The user has complete flexibility in deciding which records to add to a list.

-The basic functionality of managing lists of records is provided by the Granta MI Lists API.
-This functionality is made available to users in the following front-end tools:
+The record list management capability is available to users in the following front-end tools:

 * The One MI Favorites app, as 'Favorites lists'
 * The MI Materials Gateway, as 'Favorites lists'
-* This package, as 'Record lists' (to avoid ambiguity with Python ``list`` objects)
+* This package

-However, since these front-ends all share a common implementation in Granta MI, they can be created, accessed, and modified in any front-end with full interoperability.
-The documentation in this package is only concerned with record lists, for more information on the other front-ends described above consult the :MI_docs:`Granta MI Favorites <One_MI_Favorites>` and :MI_docs:`Granta MI Materials Gateway for Ansys Workbench <Granta_MI_MG_Help_AWB>` documentation.
+However, since these front-ends all share a common implementation in Granta MI, record lists can be created, accessed, and modified in any front-end with full interoperability.
+The documentation in this package is only concerned with this package, for more information about the other tools mentioned in the preceding list consult the :MI_docs:`Granta MI Favorites <One_MI_Favorites>` and :MI_docs:`Granta MI Materials Gateway for Ansys Workbench <Granta_MI_MG_Help_AWB>` documentation.
 Documentation is available for other Gateway applications within the help site.

 Record list operations